misbah-lab/Research-recommender/research-recommender/README.md

 3. **FAISS IndexFlatIP** does inner-product search (≡ cosine on normalized vectors) across all paper embeddings
 4. Top-N papers returned with **% match score** = cosine similarity × 100
 5. User can mark papers as relevant/not relevant → stored in `feedback.json`
+6. Users can download the papers of their wish.

 ---